Your Definitive Guide to VPN Protocols

 Let’s dive in!

-The Basics: What is a VPN protocol?
+What is a VPN protocol?

-TVarious VPN protocols have been created as the privacy needs and threats have evolved.
+Various VPN protocols have been created as privacy needs and threats have evolved.
 These differ in terms of speed, security, and overall performance.
 This means that one protocol can be a perfect choice in certain situations, and close to useless in others.
 That’s why it’s essential to understand the different types of VPN protocols and their defining features before deciding which one to use.

-Types of VPN Protocols
+Types of VPN protocols

 Now that we understand what VPN protocols are for, let’s move on to explore some of the most popular types out there.
 Note that while this is not an exhaustive list, these protocols represent many of the most common options that users will typically come across.